-Kos is an island that’s renowned for package holiday hotels – and to be honest, a lot of them quite impersonal.
-It’s possible to find the occasional family run hotel, and as lovely as they are, they don’t necessarily have their own beach – which is one of the many benefits a larger, admittedly package hotel can offer.
+Kos is an island that’s renowned for package holiday hotels – and to be honest, a lot of them are quite impersonal.
+It is possible to find the occasional family run hotel, yet as lovely as they are, they don’t necessarily have their own beach – which is one of the many benefits a larger package hotel can offer.

 The Grecotel Kos Imperial Thalasso, however, is in a world and class of its own and breaks any preconceptions you may have had about large resort hotels (or, with my pre-conceptions already being challenged by the Lindian Village in Rhodes, a stay at the Grecotel Kos Imperial Thalasso helped to break down my opinions even further).